kresusapp/kresus/CONTRIBUTING.md

 - Core contributors: `nicofrand`, `ZeHiro`, `Phyks`.
 Core contributors can review and merge MRs, and have full power on the repository, including but not limited to push access on the `master` branch.
-- Benevolent dictator for life (BDFL): `bnjbvr` (if alive).
-He gets the last word and can veto the progression of a particular merge request, which should only happen in last resort if no cooperative solutions have been found otherwise.
+- Module owner: `bnjbvr` (if alive).
+They get the last word and can veto the progression of a particular merge request, which should only happen in last resort if no cooperative solutions have been found otherwise.

 # Review and merge rules